How can I make a frozen custard store’s site more responsive?

 I fixed the “What is Frozen Custard?” page to be more engaging, by splitting the text with the images; this was something that was mentioned in the user feedback.
 Other than that, I fixed the placement and sizing of the text.

-I fixed the text, both in regards to the weight and the location.
+Apart from that, there were two other changes.
+The first was a fix to the text, both in regards to the weight and the location.
 The second change was the size of the Flavor Forecast: I kept the original size with the knowledge that customers would be able to zoom it and/or download it as needed.

-Final versions after iterations:
+Final versions after iterations

 Conclusion